nikerla/vc-content/pages/glossary/what-is-sku.md

 ---
-title: What is an SKU and why is it important for retail?
+title: What is an SKU?
 description: What does SKU mean?
 Why is it important for retail?
 Let’s look at what SKUs are mainly used for in this article.
 date: 2017-08-17
 canonical: https://virtocommerce.com/glossary/what-is-sku
 permalink: glossary/what-is-sku
 ogimage: ../../assets/images/what-is-sku.jpg
-ogtitle: What is an SKU and why is it important for retail?
+ogtitle: What is an SKU?
 ogsitename: Virtocommerce
 twittercard: summary
 twittertitle: Virto Commerce